FIU HONORS COLLEGE

 The demographics of the Métro are arguably its most compelling aspect.
 Parisians and visitors of all classes, nationalities, ethnicities, religions, races, incomes, educational levels, ages, and gender ride the Métro.
 It is perhaps one of the most integrated environments in the world.
 That being true, it also reveals deep divides.
 Every line and every station has its own unique identity.

 Students will form groups of 3 to 4 students.
-Each group will be assigned one Parisian Métro ligne.
+Each group will select one Parisian Métro ligne.
 Over the course of the class’ month stay in Paris, student groups must explore and document their respective ligne.
 Each student must select 10 stations to explore.

 The nature of student reflection must be broad and profound, and not exclusively personal.
 Students should address connections in society and culture across time.
 This project should not be a diary.
 Research must be rigorous.